wonma/My-Learning-Tracker/log.md

 &nbsp;
 :small_orange_diamond: Learned React esp on...
-- 'state'
-- creating class Component to create 'this.state'
+- 'state', 'this.state' in class Component
-- using 'onChange' to create a callback function in class
+- 'onChange' + a callback function in class
-- using 'this.setState' to update state
+- 'this.setState' to update state
-&nbsp;
+- 'pure component' vs. 'smart component' (the latter has 'state')
+- ['lifecycle hooks']() in class component, which get automatically triggered
+- fetch() (a windows method)
+- 'componentDidMount' + fetch() to fetch JSON data &nbsp;

 ### Best Error of Today :sweat_drops: